sakuli/sakuli.github.io/content/docs/enterprise/container.md

 If the environment variable has been set, a startup script will pick up all certificates contained in the given folder and import each of them to all available browser certificate stores within `$HOME`, supporting both `cert8.db` databases for older browser versions as well as `cert9.db` files for recent browser versions.

-If the environment variable is unset, nothing changes and the test container will execute.

 #### Sample